zgoncaloc/Java-Spring/README.md

 2. Spring Boot Configuration (application.properties):
 Contains configuration properties for the application, including:
-Database connection details (URL, username, password - remember to replace with a secure password!)
-JPA settings like spring.jpa.hibernate.ddl-auto (used for development/testing to create/drop tables) Other application-specific configurations
+Database connection details (URL, username, password) JPA settings like spring.jpa.hibernate.ddl-auto (used for development/testing to create/drop tables) Other application-specific configurations

-3. Student Repository (StudentRepository):
+4. Student Repository (StudentRepository):
 Extends JpaRepository from Spring Data JPA, providing methods for CRUD (Create, Read, Update, Delete) operations on student entities in the database.
 Includes a custom query method findStudentByEmail to search for a student by their email address.

-4. Student Service (StudentService):
+5. Student Service (StudentService):
 Provides business logic for managing student data.
 Interacts with the StudentRepository to perform CRUD operations.
 Validates student data (e.g., checking for unique email addresses) before persisting changes.
 Uses Spring transactions to ensure data consistency across database operations.

-5. Student Controller (StudentController):
+6. Student Controller (StudentController):
 A Spring MVC controller class that exposes REST API endpoints for student management.
 Maps HTTP requests to corresponding methods for:
 Retrieving a list of all students (GET /api/v1/student)